Monty4/Time-Bank/README.md

 # TIME'S BANK PROJECT
-### A place where to share our time with other people.
+### A place to share our time and knowledge with other people.

 ## DESCRIPTION